Dietician Toby Amidor dishes up tips on integrating healthier eating habits and offers insight on the relationship between food and sleep.

-- Include a calcium-rich food (like yogurt or a warm glass of milk) or carbohydrate-rich foods (like whole grain crackers or an apple) which promote the effects of tryptophan, an amino acid that helps promote sleep.
+- Include calcium-rich food (like yogurt or a warm glass of milk) or carbohydrate-rich foods (like whole-grain crackers or an apple) which promote the effects of tryptophan, an amino acid that helps promote sleep.

 - Magnesium-rich foods help with sleep.
 These include nuts, seeds, beans, bananas, avocado, and whole grains.

 - Go light on the alcohol and caffeine before bed.

 Rosie: Are there foods should people avoid in the evening?